32 “Must-Track” Salesforce KPIs for Sales Leaders

-Salesforce KPI is a quantitative performance metric that monitors, analyzes, and optimizes your company's Salesforce CRM and sales processes.
+Salesforce KPIs are a quantitative performance metric that monitors, analyzes, and optimizes your company's Salesforce CRM and sales processes.

-It basically helps you focus on revenue generation goals by helping you answer:
+They basically help you focus on revenue generation goals by helping you answer:

 - What are your sales reps doing every day?

 - How many demos have you scheduled for the week/month/quarter/year?

 - How efficient is my sales process?

 And a lot more, it all depends on what KPIs you enable for tracking.

 Are you thinking now, what KPI you should enable for your SaaS company?

 #1.
 Lead Response Time